FOREX-Dollar firm post-Fed, franc eyed for intervention

 By Patrick Graham

-Action on the three majors was muted, the U.S. dollar inching higher against the yen and a touch lower against the euro after a Federal Reserve statement which, with some caveats, was read as keeping the bank on track to raise interest rates later this year.
+LONDON, Jan 29 The U.S. dollar inched higher against the yen and was steady to the euro on Thursday after a Federal Reserve statement which, with some caveats, was read as keeping the bank on track to raise interest rates later this year.

 There were hints from the Fed of concern about both the headwinds facing other major economies and an undershoot in inflation that might stay its hand somewhat longer than the mid-2015 timeline previously forecast by many.